mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/061.png

 It can add a bump to an existing feature.
-With this tool selected, click inside of your farm.
-Then add yourself an extra piece of land, and right-click back inside the farm:
+With this tool selected, click inside your farm.
+Then add an extra piece of land, and right-click back inside the
+farm:

 .. image:: ../_static/create_vector_data/062.png